nextbreakpoint/flink-k8s-toolbox/README.md

 # flink-submit

-FlinkSubmit provides a solution for managing Flink clusters on Kubernetes.
-FlinkSubmit has three components: client cli, server api, sidecar controller:
+This repository provides a set of tools for managing Flink clusters on Kubernetes, which includes a CLI, a server application, and a sidecar controller:

-- The client command-line interface provides the tools for managing clusters and jobs.
+- The command-line interface provides the interface for managing clusters and jobs.

-- The server api accepts requests from the cli and executes commands against Kubernetes and Flink.
+- The server application accepts requests from the cli and executes commands against Kubernetes and Flink.

 - The sidecar controller is responsible of executing a job and monitoring its status.

-## How to build
+## License

+The tools are distributed under the terms of BSD 3-Clause License.

+    Copyright (c) 2019, Andrea Medeghini
+    All rights reserved.

+    Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+    * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+    * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+    * Neither the name of the tools nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

+    THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## Get Docker image

+The Docker image can be downloaded from Docker Hub:

+    docker fetch nextbreakpoint/flink-submit:1.0.0-alpha

+Tag and push the image into your registry if required:

+    docker tag nextbreakpoint/flink-submit:1.0.0-alpha some-registry/flink-submit:1.0.0-alpha

+    docker login some-registry

+    docker push some-registry/flink-submit:1.0.0-alpha

+## Create service account and install server application

+Create service account and RBAC role:

+    kubectl create -f flink-submit-rbac.yaml

+Verify that service account has been created:

+    kubectl get serviceaccounts flink-submit -o yaml

+Run the server application using Docker Hub:

+    kubectl run flink-submit --restart=Never --image=nextbreakpoint/flink-submit:1.0.0-alpha --overrides='{ "apiVersion": "v1", "metadata": { "labels": { "app": "flink-submit" } }, "spec": { "serviceAccountName": "flink-submit", "imagePullPolicy": "Always" } }'

+Or run the application using your registry:

+    kubectl run flink-submit --restart=Never --image=some-registry/flink-submit:1.0.0-alpha --overrides='{ "apiVersion": "v1", "metadata": { "labels": { "app": "flink-submit" } }, "spec": { "serviceAccountName": "flink-submit", "imagePullPolicy": "Always", "imagePullSecrets": [{"name": "your-pull-secrets"}] } }'

+Verify that pod has been created:

+    kubectl get pod flink-submit -o yaml

+The pod must have a label app with value *flink-submit* and it must run with *flink-submit* service account.

+Verify that there are no errors in the logs:

+    kubectl logs flink-submit

+Check the system events if the pod doesn't start:

+    kubectl get events

+## Build from source code

-Build the application using Maven:
+Build the tools using Maven:

     mvn clean package

-Maven creates a fat jar and a Docker image.
+Maven will create a fat jar and a Docker image.

-### Push image to registry

-Create a tag and push the image to a Docker registry:
+Create a tag and push the image to your Docker registry:

-    docker tag flink-submit:1.0.0 some-registry/flink-submit:1.0.0
+    docker tag flink-submit:1.0.0 some-registry/flink-submit:1.0.0-alpha

     docker login some-registry

-    docker push some-registry/flink-submit:1.0.0
+    docker push some-registry/flink-submit:1.0.0-alpha

-## How to use
+## How to use the CLI

+Execute the CLI using the Docker image or download the jar file and run the CLI with Java command.

-List available commands with the command:
+Show all commands using the jar file:

-    java -jar target/com.nextbreakpoint.flinksubmit-1.0.0.jar --help
+    java -jar target/com.nextbreakpoint.flinksubmit-1.0.0-alpha.jar --help

-The command will produce the output:
+Oe show all commands using the Docker image:

+    docker run --rm -it nextbreakpoint/flink-submit:1.0.0-alpha --help

+The output should look like:

     Usage: FlinkSubmit [OPTIONS] COMMAND [ARGS]...